Purpose & Invitation

 For years I’ve dreamt of seeing our region as a whole.
 It’s taken years to get to know the land I love, thru direct immersion in the life of the larger place, as well as much research and study.
 But the long effort has been worth it!

-This new map shows a real place, not an abstract nor ideal space.
+This new small blue & green map of Cascadia, 2014, shows a real place, not an abstract nor ideal space.
 The life of our bioregion has been obscured, split up by boundaries and separated into categories, the matrix dismembered.
 This map reveals something important that has long remained invisible—namely, the integrality of the bioregion we are calling “Cascadia.”
 This map provides a portrait of home....

 The map builds directly on the original hand drawn B &W 30” X 36” (1:3.3 million scale) map of Cascadia created by David McCloskey and published in 1988.
 The first map ever drawn of Cascadia, it remains the source of all map images of the Cascadia bioregion since.
 This presentation is a professionally drawn GIS-based map, published here for the first time.